HorizenOfficial/horizen-migration-cli/README.md

 ### zenclaim-signtool

 Sign a special message with the private key of the ZEN source address.
-See instructions for building a message for a multisig address in the multisig tool as it has a different format.
+See [instructions](#submitting-a-claim-for-a-multisig-address) for building a message for a multisig address in the multisig tool as it has a different format.

 The format of the message to sign is the word "ZENCLAIM" plus the address (checksum format) of the account on Base to receive the funds.
 The private key is from the address containing the ZEN at the time of the snapshot.
-For testnet use “ZT2CLAIM”.
+For testnet use “ZT3CLAIM”.

 Returns an object with an address and signature or an object with an error message.